KotatsuApp/kotatsu-parsers/CONTRIBUTING.md

 ## Help

-If you need a help or have some questions, ask a community in our [Telegram chat](https://t.me/kotatsuapp) or [Discord server](https://discord.gg/NNJ5RgVBC5).
+If you need help or have some questions, ask a community in our [Telegram chat](https://t.me/kotatsuapp) or [Discord server](https://discord.gg/NNJ5RgVBC5).